sg-crest A Singapore Government Agency Website

 Intentionally causing harassment, alarm or distress

-These include any of the following acts done with the intent to cause harassment, alarm or distress to another person:
+These include any of the following acts done with the intent to cause harassment, alarm or distress to another person.
+Such acts involve:

 Causing harassment, alarm or distress

-For any of the following acts, they are punishable if they are heard, seen or otherwise perceived by any person who is likely to feel harassed, alarmed or distressed (even if there was no intent to cause harm):
+A person or entity may be liable if they commit any of the following acts, if they are heard, seen or otherwise perceived by any person who is likely to feel harassed, alarmed or distressed (even if there was no intent to cause such harassment, alarm, or distress):

 • Using any threatening, abusive or insulting words or behaviour.